yonas-fsaha/qr-code-component-main/README.md

 We strongly recommend overwriting this `README.md` with a custom one.
 We've provided a template inside the [`README-template.md`](./README-template.md) file in this starter code.

-The template provides a guide for what to add.
 **Have fun building!** 🚀